kirarpit/compiler-construction/README.txt

-                 CS554 Spike2 - LOBO-C EXPRESSION TREES
+                 CS554 Spike2 - LOBO-C TYPES AND BLOCKS

   CONTACT INFORMATION
      Author:          Arpit Garg
      Email(s):        iarpitgarg@gmail.com, kiralobo@cs.unm.edu
-     Date:            Sun Feb  18 21:46:01 2018
+     Date:            Fri March 9 12:42:11 2018

   CONTENT DESCRIPTION

-     Spike2 performs lexical analysis and grammar parsing on tokens.
-     See spike2.txt in the root directory for a complete description.
+     Spike3 parses the standard input or takes a file name as an argument and outputs information about variable declarations followed by BOFPIF.
+See spike3.txt in the root directory for a complete description.

   SPECIFICATION ISSUES